webmachinelearning/prompt-api/README.md

 If the download fails, then `downloadprogress` events will stop being emitted, and the promise returned by `create()` will be rejected with a "`NetworkError`" `DOMException`.

-Note that in the case that multiple entities are downloaded (e.g., a base model plus a [LoRA fine-tuning](https://arxiv.org/abs/2106.09685) for the `expectedInputLanguages`) web developers do not get the ability to monitor the individual downloads.
+Note that in the case that multiple entities are downloaded (e.g., a base model plus [LoRA fine-tunings](https://arxiv.org/abs/2106.09685) for the `expectedInputs`) web developers do not get the ability to monitor the individual downloads.
 All of them are bundled into the overall `downloadprogress` events, and the `create()` promise is not fulfilled until all downloads and loads are successful.

 The event is a [`ProgressEvent`](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent) whose `loaded` property is between 0 and 1, and whose `total` property is always 1.
 (The exact number of total or downloaded bytes are not exposed; see the discussion in [webmachinelearning/writing-assistance-apis issue #15](https://github.com/webmachinelearning/writing-assistance-apis/issues/15).)